louisfbarry/scheduling_appointments/README.md

 # asimov-challenge
-Scheduling appointment app
-Context: appointment to dance with death

-# Works locally by now.
+Scheduling appointment app - Context: appointment to dance with death - It works locally by now.